saylesss88/nix-book/src/nix/hardening_NixOS.md

 > ❗ NOTE: I am going to show two approaches for SSH authentication.
 You should
 > typically choose **one**:

-1. Use normal SSH keys generated with `ssh-keygen`
+1. Use normal SSH keys generated with `ssh-keygen`, this is recommended unless you have a good reason for not using it.

 **OR**

 2. Use a GPG key with `gpg-agent` (which acts as your SSH agent).
+Complex, and harder to understand in my opinion.

 My setup caused conflicts when enabling `programs.ssh.startAgent` so I chose `gpg-agent` personally.